 LASIK Rapid City – Serving patients seeking LASIK surgery in Rapid City and the surrounding area

-Stephen Khachikian, MD, and Terry Spencer, MD, are fellowship-trained, board-certified ophthalmologists with over 20 years of combined experience treating Rapid City LASIK surgery patients.
-Together with their team at Black Hills Regional Eye Institute, Drs.
-Khachikian and Spencer offer the latest technology for LASIK and other vision correction procedures.
-This is one of the reasons that physicians and other eye care professionals, including optometrists, families and pediatric patients trust Drs.
-Khachikian and Spencer to provide them with visionary eye care treatment.
-The highly experienced ophthalmologists of Black Hills Regional Eye Institute provide full-service ophthalmology care in a warm, friendly environment.
+Stephen Khachikian, MD, and Michael daSilva, MD, are ophthalmologists who treat Rapid City LASIK surgery patients.
+They work together at Black Hills Regional Eye Institute, which offers the latest technology for LASIK, PRK, KAMRA Inlay and other vision correction procedures.
+This is one of the reasons that physicians and other eye care professionals, including optometrists, families and pediatric patients trust Dr. Khachikian and Dr. daSilva to provide them with visionary eye care treatment.
+The highly experienced team at Black Hills Regional Eye Institute provides full-service ophthalmology care in a warm, friendly environment.
 In fact, they truly believe that “eye care” and “I care” are synonymous.

 Black Hills Regional Eye Institute is a 45,000 square-foot facility that is home to a state-of-the-art ambulatory surgical center.
-The Black Hills Regional Eye Institute ophthalmologists offer several vision correction treatment options, including LASIK, bladeless iLASIK, PRK and conductive keratoplasty.
+Dr. Khachikian and Dr. daSilva offer several vision correction treatment options, including LASIK, bladeless iLASIK, PRK, KAMRA Inlay and conductive keratoplasty.

-To schedule a personal consultation with Dr. Khachikian or Dr. Spencer and learn more about your vision correction options, please contact Black Hills Regional Eye Institute by calling (888) 530-5689.
+To schedule a personal consultation with Dr. Khachikian or Dr. daSilva and learn more about your vision correction options, please contact Black Hills Regional Eye Institute by calling (866) 388-1803.

 More About Vision Correction at Regional Black Hills Eye Institute

-The Black Hills Regional Eye Institutes’ comprehensive approach to eye care allows our surgeons to provide exceptional services for all your eye care needs.
+The Black Hills Regional Eye Institutes’ comprehensive approach to eye care allows our surgeon to provide exceptional services for all your eye care needs.

-Drs.
-Khachikian and Spencer use the most advanced and reliable laser technology for their vision correction procedures.
+Dr. Khachikian and Dr. daSilva use the most advanced and reliable laser technology for vision correction procedures.
 The leading-edge practice is equipped with the IntraLase iFS advanced femtosecond laser for use in corneal flap creation during bladeless, all-laser iLASIK.
 The practice is also equipped with wavefront-guided VISX Star S4 excimer laser technology for highly customized vision correction treatment and precise visual results.

 Before starting LASIK surgery, the ophthalmologist uses wavefront technology to capture a digital map of the eye’s unique imperfections, including higher-order aberrations, or extremely subtle refractive errors.
 He uses this information to calibrate the VISX Star S4 excimer laser that reshapes the cornea.